The capability gap in AI-accelerated organizations is not technological.

 Speed without disciplined question framing compounds fragility.

-This is part one of a five-part series on leadership in AI-accelerated organizations.
+This article is part of a five-part series on leadership and decision-making in AI-accelerated organizations:

 © Celemiab Systems AB 2024.
 The trademarks and brand names displayed on this Website are the property of Celemiab Systems AB, its affiliates or third party owners.
 You may not use or display any trademarks or brand names owned by Celemiab Systems AB without our prior written consent.
 You may not use or display any other trademarks displayed on this Website without the permission of their owners.